AntonioSergioDM/Werewolves-Narrator/README.md

 - volume mixer
 - auxiliar text during the night
 - several versions of the same char night part
+- "close your eyes" recordind before the timer's end
 - Settings to turn off background music or narrator